bitrix24/b24restdocs/api-reference/events/event-unbind.md

 > Who can execute the method: administrator

-The method `event.unbind` cancels a registered event handler.
+The method `event.unbind` cancels the registration of an event handler.

 It only works when logged in as a user with administrative rights to the account.